Massachusetts State Labor Laws for Business Owners

 Minimum Wage Mandates

-The minimum wage in the state of Massachusetts is $15 per hour as of January 2023.
-There is no immediate raise planned for 2024 unless the legislature passes a new law to this effect.
+The minimum wage in the state of Massachusetts is $15.00 per hour as of 2026.
+This rate has remained unchanged since January 1, 2023.
+No increases are currently scheduled unless the legislature enacts new legislation.

 The minimum wage law applies to all employees except agricultural workers.
 There is no differentiation between full-time and part-time employees, meaning the minimum wage is the same for both.